Substance & behavioural dependence

 - Social media use

-Addressing substance and behavioural dependence on your own can be very difficult: Re-centre can assist you to find your path to your best life, when you take the first step.
+Addressing substance and behavioural dependence on your own can be very difficult.
+That’s why we’re here to help you to find your path to recovery when you’re ready.

 What causes substance and behavioural dependencies?

-There are a wide variety of reasons that contribute towards someone developing this behaviour.
-No single cause can be determined, instead a complex personal ‘biography’ needs to be recognised.
+There are a wide variety of reasons that someone may develop this behaviour.

 - Genetic factors about family history and physical vulnerabilities, powerful physical withdrawal effects following use